SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 # Introduction

-Software has its roots in the scientific communities and largely most of its early application in research.
+Software development saw most of its early application in big governmentally funded projects such as the NASA Apollo 11 and the ARPANET.
+In these settings, the budget was huge\cite{APOLLO}, which translates to the financial ability to hiring train new software developers.
-As Software found its way into commercialization, free from most hardware limitations, and was made generally available to the public through the Internet, the demand for programmers and software developers soared in a way that made it hard to keep up with demand.
-This great demand and meager supply of programmers made it a highly vital task to squeeze efficiency out of the very few programmers available.
+As Software found its way into commercialization and was made generally available to the public through the Internet, the demand for software developers and software developers soared in a way that made it hard to keep up with demand.
+This great demand and meager supply of software developers made it a highly vital task to increase the efficiency of the very few software developers available.
 Hence developer tools.

 Developer tools aim to assist developers with all various, enabling developers to cooperate on a higher scale (communication software, e.g. teams, zoom, email, collaboration tools for technical, e.g. Jira, Trello, Atlassian Confluence, collaboration tools for technical userss that touch on many different subjects, e.g. Git, GitLab, GitHub, time saving tools made to accelerate software development, e.g. CI/CD, GitLab CI, GitHub Actions, error reduction tools, e.g. automated testing frameworks like Cypress and Playwright).

-These developer tools are essential in the work life of a programmer.
+These developer tools are essential in the work life of a software developer.
 Use them fluently and efficiently, and your productivity will increase \cite{article}.

 # Problem and Goal